 Open charge point protocol (OCPP) is the electric vehicle industry standard open-source protocol for communication between charging stations and central back-end EV charging management systems.

 The Open Charge Alliance (OCA) oversees the continued development and enhancement of OCPP, ensuring it can keep up with the evolving market and encouraging compliance among hardware and software suppliers so eMobility industry players can better realize the potential of EV industry technologies.
-Compliance with OCPP streamlines operations, allowing EV charging providers to be hardware-agnostic, able use a diverse range of networked charging station types.
+Compliance with the protocol streamlines operations, allowing EV charging providers to be hardware-agnostic, and choose between multiple charging network providers.

 OCA members include eMobility providers, hardware manufacturers, software development companies, and research organizations.

 Independent third-party compliance certification for software and hardware vendors can help avoiding vendor lock-in and mitigate the potential of stranded assets.